 4. CHARGES.
 Billing for recurring services shall commence upon the Activation Date (i.e., the date when Services become available for Customer’s use), which shall be no later than thirty (30) days after Customer’s purchase of Services.
 Billing for activation, equipment and other services listed in the “Today’s Charge” column of the Order are due upon placement of Order.
 For recurring and usage charges, Clarity will invoice on the first day of the billing cycle, in advance for the next billing cycle for recurring charges and in arrears for usage and any other non-recurring charges, except that the first billing statement will include the first billing period’s pro-rated recurring charges in arrears.
 Customer shall pay for all Services and Products that Clarity furnishes to Customer at the applicable prices set forth in Customer’s Order and the Clarity fee schedule (“Fee Schedule”).
 The Fee Schedule has prices for Services not listed on Customer’s Order, including but not limited to items like port-out fees, Customer Service Requests (“CSRs”), and directory assistance, and is available to Customer upon request.
 Customer agrees to pay for usage charges not specified in Customer’s Order or this Agreement including without limitation international calls and directory assistance, whether fraudulent or not.
 International calling shall only be made available upon Customer’s request and subject to Clarity’s international rates and charges.
 However, Customer shall be responsible for all international calling, including but not limited to fraudulent calling, in any way associated with Customer’s account.

 5. PAYMENT AND PAYMENT METHOD.
 Customer agrees to pay for all Services through the methods discussed in this Section.
 All charges for Services, plus for any additional amounts (including but not limited to any taxes, fees and other charges discussed in these Terms and Conditions) will be charged to your credit or debit card or other authorized payment method prior to equipment shipping and service activation.
 You authorize charges to the credit, debit card or other authorized payment method for future recurring and one-time charges.
 This includes all recurring charges until this Agreement has been terminated as described in Section 2 above.
-Customer agrees to provide Clarity with a valid email address and valid electronic payment method (Visa, MasterCard, American Express, Discover or ACH bank draft).
+Customer agrees to provide Clarity with a valid email address and valid electronic payment method (Visa, MasterCard, American Express, Discover or ACH bank draft or if in Canada, Visa, MasterCard or Discover).
 Customer authorizes Clarity to automatically bill any payment method Customer provides for charges until this Agreement is validly terminated.
 Customer is responsible to notify Clarity immediately of email address changes and/or payment method changes or expiration.
 Failure to comply may result in the immediate termination of Service and applicable Disconnect Fees.
-The following fees will apply: (a) there will be a $35 fee for an invalid ACH bank draft or for a check or other payment returned for nonpayment; (b) $10 fee for any declined credit card or debit card; (c) $50 fee for any credit card chargeback (typically initiated by the Customer); and (d) in the event any such charge is not permitted by law, the highest amount allowable by law.
+The following fees will apply: (a) there will be the greater of a 2% or $20 fee for each payment by non-electronic check or cheque; (b) $35 fee for an invalid ACH bank draft or for a check or other payment returned for nonpayment; (c) $10 fee for any declined credit card or debit card; (d) $50 fee for any credit card chargeback (typically initiated by the Customer); and (e) in the event any such charge is not permitted by law, the highest amount allowable by law.
 Customer agrees that during the term of this Agreement, Customer will not withdraw authorization to charge a payment method without simultaneously providing a new, valid, method of payment.

 Upon termination of this Agreement, Clarity will charge Customer any fees and any other outstanding charges and disconnect Customer’s Services.
 Customer agrees to advise and notify us immediately of any changes to Customer’s payment method, including but not limited to credit card account number or expiration date changes.
 If Customer’s credit card or other designated payment method is declined or fails for any reason, Clarity will use reasonable efforts to contact Customer to advise of the failed billing attempts.
 Notwithstanding, CLARITY RESERVES THE RIGHT TO SUSPEND CUSTOMER’S SERVICE AND/OR TERMINATE CUSTOMER’S ACCOUNT IF CUSTOMER’S PAYMENT METHOD IS DECLINED OR FAILS FOR ANY REASON, OR IF CUSTOMER WITHDRAWS AUTHORIZATION TO CHARGE A VALID CREDIT CARD AND DOES NOT SUBSTITUTE IT WITH AN ALTERNATIVE PAYMENT METHOD ACCEPTABLE TO CLARITY.
 CLARITY RESERVES THE RIGHT TO CONTINUE TO ATTEMPT TO CHARGE YOUR CREDIT CARD FOR ANY OUTSTANDING SERVICES, CHARGES AND ADDITIONAL FEES AND TO PURSUE ANY AND ALL OTHER LEGAL REMEDIES AVAILABLE TO CLARITY.